CarlyCoding/Music_app_lab.in.progress/music_lab.md

 In their console they would like to be able to:

-* Create and Save Artists
+* Create and Save Artists- DONE
-* Create and Save Albums
+* Create and Save Albums- DONE
 * Delete all Artists / Albums
 * Find Artists/Albums by their ID (`select`)
 * List All Artists/Albums (`select_all`)